Campinas massacre

-Shortly before midnight on Saturday, 31 December 2016, at 23:50 BRST (01:50 GMT on Sunday, 1 January 2017), a man named Sidnei Araujo entered a home where a New Year's party was taking place and opened fire at the gathering with a 9mm semi-automatic handgun.
+Around 23:50 BRST on 31 December 2016 (1:50 GMT on 1 January 2017), a man named Sidnei Araujo entered a home where a New Year's party was taking place and opened fire at the gathering with a Walther P5 9mm semi-automatic handgun.
 Araujo killed 12 people, including his estranged wife and his eight-year-old son, and wounded three others before committing suicide by shooting himself.
 Although the crime is under investigation, the motive is believed to be anger over separation with his wife.
-A recording of Araujo was later found in his car in which he apologizes for something that would happen, without indicating specifically what it would be.
+A recording of Araujo was later found in his car in which he apologized for something that would happen, without indicating specifically what it would be.